bettis007/v-nomp/zebra-instructions.md

 1. TODO: link to Zebra install instructions
 2. Configure `zebrad.toml`:
-    a. change the `network.network` config to `Testnet`
+    * change the `network.network` config to `Testnet`
-    b. add your testnet transparent address in `mining.miner_address`, or you can use the ZF testnet address `t27eWDgjFYJGVXmzrXeVjnb5J3uXDM9xH9v`
+    * add your testnet transparent address in `mining.miner_address`, or you can use the ZF testnet address `t27eWDgjFYJGVXmzrXeVjnb5J3uXDM9xH9v`
-4. TODO: link to Zebra run instructions
+3. TODO: link to Zebra run instructions
-5. Wait a few hours for Zebra to sync to the testnet tip (on mainnet this takes 2-3 days)
+4. Wait a few hours for Zebra to sync to the testnet tip (on mainnet this takes 2-3 days)

 ## Install and run a mining pool